DonEasy1/KeenV1/README.md

 * Use campground model inside of our routes

 # Show Page
-* Review the RESTful routes we've seen so farm2* Add description to our campground model
+* Review the RESTful routes we've seen so far
+* Add description to our campground model
 * Show db.collection.drop()
 * Add a show route/template

+# Refactor Mongoose Code
+* create a models directory
+* use module.exports
+* require everything correctly

 RESTFUL ROUTES